kumpelblase2/vima/README.md

 ## Assumptions

 These are assumptions that I made when developing this project.
-This is not to say that my goal is to specifically target these, but if there's a decision to be made, it'll be made with these assumptions in mind (e.g.: available APIs).
+This is not to say that my goal is to specifically target these, but if there's a decision to be made, it'll be made with these assumptions in mind (e.g.: available Browser APIs).

 - Modern Browser (e.g. FF 64 or Chrome 70)
+    - Rationale: I'm using a modern browser which possible provides APIs that are not available on older ones.
+I don't think it's worth the time and effort to retrofit older browsers using polyfills or avoiding the newer APIs.
 - Served locally or internal network (not internet)
+    - Rationale: If videos are streamed over the internet, it's not a good idea to stream in the original quality because of bandwidth and connectivity.
+I don't want to re-encode videos on the fly just to allow this and make the application needlessly complex.
-- files are on a local drive (not network share)
+- Files are on a local drive (not network share)
+    - Rationale: This isn't really something that I really enforce, the idea behind it is that I just want to assume that I can directly stream the video from the filestore.
+This doesn't necessarily mean no network storage, but it means that I'd like to avoid caching/prefetching videos because access to videos is slow.
 - Desktop focus
+    - Or otherwise: Desktop first.
+Rationale: The application will mostly be used on a computer with a horizontal screen attached to it.
+No vertical viewport but a large screen size.
+It should be _usable_ on mobile, but that should focus un watching the videos, not working with them.
 - Single library
+    - Rationale: I don't see the need to allow for multiple libraries, one could set up multiple instances of Vima to achieve the same.

-If you do not agree with one or more of these assumptions, feel free to submit a PR that adapts the current behavior to allow for different setups or just fork it.
+They are specific to my use case, so you may disagree with some of them.
+If that's the case, feel free to submit a PR that adapts the current behavior to allow for different setups or just fork it.

 ## Setup